Station Name: DROXFORD

 Company on closing: British Railways (Southern Region)

-Present state: Platforms and station building are extant.
+Present state: Platforms and station building and canopy are extant.
 The station building is now in private occupation.

 County: Hampshire